JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.1/Notes.md

 ## Encryption
 Encryption is encoding data to make it harder to understand by anyone other than the intended recipient.
 When storing or sending **plain-text** (unscrambled) data it is encrypted into **cypher-text** and decrypted to be viewed again.
 Encryption keeps information secure and unreadable.

 Both ways a key is used for the algorithm to work.
 In **symmetric** encryption the same key is used for encryption and decryption.
-The key needs to remain private and must be already know by the sender and receiver, or secretly cshared
+The key needs to remain private and must be already know by the sender and receiver, or secretly shared through a key exchange.

-In asymmetric different keys are used, a private and a public key.
+In asymmetric two keys are used, a private and a public key.
+The public key of the recipeint is used for encryption and the corresponding private key is used for decryption.

 [how hashing works](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.4/1.4.2/Notes.md#hash-tables)